Therapeutic exercise

 • Invasive procedures: intra-articular injections or minimally invasive surgery

-• Complementary therapies: acupuncture or thermal therapy
+• Complementary therapies: acupuncture or thermotherapy

 Frequently Asked Questions